osilander/203.311/Week11/Week11.md

 1. Understand the steps involved in analysing RNA-seq data
 2. Understand how small read count numbers can lead to uncertainty
 3. Calculate differences in gene expression between samples (DGE)
-4. Use four methods to visualise differences in gene expression: volcano plots, heatmaps, and MDS
+4. Use three methods to visualise differences in gene expression: volcano plots, heatmaps, and MDS

 ## Introduction

 Up to this point, we have covered Methods for visualising RNA-seq results via dimensional reduction - specifically, Principal Component Analysis (PCA) and Uniform Manifold Approximation and Projection (UMAP).
-You have seen that in using these methods that certain "characteristics" (e.g. cocktail ingredients) of certain "things" (e.g. cocktails) can be reduced
+You have seen that in using these methods that certain "characteristics" (e.g. cocktail ingredients) of certain "things" (e.g. cocktails) can be reduced.
+We have also visualised how RNA-seq data maps to genomic regions.

+Today, we are going to just make some "toy" datasets so that we can get some insight into how RNA-seq packages are operating to find and plot differentially expressed genes (genes that are expressed at different levels in different samples).

+First, we will see how our data can affect our conclusions by dealing with datasets of different size.
+The aim is to compare the results from two analyses - one with small numbers of reads, and one with large numbers.
+After we look at each dataset, which we generate randomly, we will change the dataset so that there *are* differentially expressed genes (DGEs), and see how that affects our inferences.

 ### Why are small numbers unreliable?